polybase/polybase-db-docs/docs/collection.md

 ## Define a Collection

-Collections are defined using Polylang (the language for Polybase), it is very similar to Javascript/Typescript.
+Collections are defined using Polylang (the language for Polybase), that is very similar to Javascript/Typescript.
 Collections allow you define the rules and indexes for your collection records.
 The following is a valid collection definition.

 ```graphql
 collection CollectionName {